 Ali Baba’s Cave parable illustrates the concept of zero-knowledge proofs, which are part of the zk-SNARK and zk-STARK protocols.
 ZK proofs can be used to prove possession of certain knowledge without revealing any information about it.

-Zcash is the first widely available application of zk-SNARKs.
-While other privacy projects like Monero employ ring signatures and other techniques - effectively creating a smokescreen around who sent what - zk-SNARKs fundamentally changes the way data is shared.
+Zcash is one of the earliest examples of a project that uses zk-SNARKs.
+While other privacy projects like Monero employ ring signatures and other techniques, zk-SNARKs fundamentally changes the way data is shared.
 The privacy of Zcash is derived from the fact that transactions in the network can remain encrypted but still be verified as valid by using zero-knowledge proofs.
-So those that are enforcing consensus rules don’t need to know all of the data underlying each transaction.
-It’s worth mentioning that privacy features in Zcash are not active by default, but are rather optional and dependent on manual setup.
+So, those who are enforcing consensus rules don’t need to know all of the data underlying each transaction.
+It’s worth mentioning that privacy features in Zcash are not active by default but are rather optional and dependent on manual setup.

 While an initial trusted setup is fundamental to today’s zk-SNARK implementations, researchers are working to find other alternatives as a way to reduce the amount of trust required in the process.
 The initial setup phase is important in preventing counterfeit spending because if someone had access to the randomness that generated the parameters, they could create false proofs that seemed valid to the verifier.
 In Zcash, the initial setup phase is known as the Parameter Generation Ceremony.